galaxyproject/galaxy-hub/README.md

 ## Creating dynamic pages

 Dynamic pages are ones where part of it is auto-generated.
 Usually they list a certain group of static pages.

-### File organization

-These are created by making a `.vue` file in the `src/pages/` directory.
-Much like the Markdown files, the placement of the `.vue` file determines the url.
-So `src/pages/Blog.vue` displays at `/blog/` and `src/pages/news/Gtn.vue` would display at `/news/gtn/`.
-There's also the `src/mediated-pages/` directory, which works the same except pages there have access to some custom variables set by the framework.

 ### Querying for the auto-generated content